Amarnathkumar007/Custom-Posix-Terminal/README.md

-# Advanced Operating Systems - Assignment 2
+# Advanced Operating Systems

-##### We are given to implement a shell that supports a semi-colon separated list of commands.
+##### Implemented a shell that supports a semi-colon separated list of commands.
 We need to use 'strtok' to tokenize the command.
 Also, support '&' operator which lets a program run in the background after printing the process id of the newly created process.

 ## How to Run?